Restream/reindexer/readme.md

 - `rx.ns`: `items`

 Use [opentelemetry-go](https://opentelemetry.io/docs/instrumentation/go/getting-started/) in your client go application to export the information externally.
-For example, as a minumum, you will need to configure OpenTelemetry SDK exporter to expose the generated spans externally (see the `Getting Started` guide for more information).
+For example, as a minimum, you will need to configure OpenTelemetry SDK exporter to expose the generated spans externally (see the `Getting Started` guide for more information).

 ## Integration with other program languages